sumandari/cisco-sdwan/readme.md

-# CISCO SDWAN - Get data from Vmanage
+# CISCO SDWAN - Get interface status from Vmanage
-You can get all data attribute from all deviceIds in your Vmanage either prefer to retrieve data from a deviceId
+You can get attribute from all deviceIds in your Vmanage either prefer to retrieve data from a deviceId

 ## Prerequisites
 * python3